LakshmiRadhakrishnan09/AWS-Security-Specialist/ContainerServices.md

 Why container service?

 Containers deployed on EC2 which have docker installed( 10 services on 3 EC2).
-Management becomes difficult.
+Management becomes difficult. \
 How many resources stll available?
 Where to schedule next container?
 Are docker containers still running?
-How to manage scaling(manually??)
+How to manage scaling(manually??) \
 To help managing containers - Container Orchestration tools( Docker Swarm, K8s, Mesos, Nomad, ECS)

 ## ECS

 ECS: Container Orchestration service in AWS.
 - Manage lifecycle of containers
-- Load balace
+- Load balance

 ECS Cluster managed by AWS.